web-platform-tests/rfcs/rfcs/remote_channel.md

 #### Remote Object Serialization

-In order to allow passing complex JavaScript objects between contexts, a serialization format based on the [WebDriver BiDi](https://w3c.github.io/webdriver-bidi/#type-common-RemoteValue) proposal is used.
+In order to allow passing complex JavaScript objects between contexts, a serialization format loosely based on the [WebDriver BiDi](https://w3c.github.io/webdriver-bidi/#type-common-RemoteValue) proposal is used.
 An object is represented using a JSON object as
 follows: